wildmeshing/fTetWild/README.md

 - Envelope of size *epsilon*

-Using smaller envelope preserves features better but also takes longer time.
+Using smaller envelope preserves features better but also takes longer time (Users may try to use [Fase Envelope](https://github.com/wangbolun300/fast-envelope) to reduce the running time).
 The default value of *epsilon* is *b/1000*, where *b* is the length of the diagonal of the bounding box.

 - Ideal edge length